waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Speed Assumption Failure:** I gambled that SPARKY was faster than SLOWBRO without any evidence.
 I must avoid making assumptions about stats, especially speed, in critical matchups.
 This was a methodological failure.
 - **Confirmation Bias & Inflexibility:** During the battle with Lance's Dragonite, my goal was to lose strategically.
 However, after a lucky miss from the opponent, I failed to re-evaluate the situation.
 I continued with the "lose" plan instead of pivoting to a "win" strategy. **Correction:** When unexpected events or luck create a potential opening, I must immediately reassess my strategy and be flexible enough to abandon the original plan if a better opportunity arises.
 - **Map Marker Discipline:** I must adopt a clearer system for map markers to distinguish between attempts, such as deleting markers from failed runs to avoid confusion.
 (Self-Correction Turn 155432)
+- **Panic Switching Error (Over-prediction):** Against Agatha's Swords Dance Marowak, I switched out ECHO (immune to Ground STAB) due to fear of a potential Rock Slide, and switched in CRAG (weak to Ground STAB).
+This was a critical error.
+I prioritized avoiding a *potential* threat over exploiting a *guaranteed* immunity, resulting in unnecessary damage. **Correction:** I must prioritize guaranteed immunities and resistances over playing around unconfirmed coverage moves, especially when the current matchup is already advantageous.

 ## B. Tool & Agent Development Log
 - **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
 This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.
 - **AI Prediction Failure (Confirmation Bias):** I have incorrectly assumed the opponent's AI would use a specific move to counter my current Pokémon, failing to predict that the AI would instead use the optimal move to counter my *switch-in*.
 (Observed Turn 147728, Lorelei's Lapras vs. CRAG). **Correction:** I must assume the AI will make the optimal play against my predicted action, not just react to the current board state.
 - **Battle Strategist Over-Aggression:** The `battle_strategist_agent` has shown a tendency to recommend offensive actions even when facing a known super-effective threat, underestimating the risk. **Correction (Turn 148487):** The agent's system prompt has been updated to prioritize a defensive switch when a known super-effective threat is present.
 - **Agent Gamble Failure & AI Prediction:** The battle_strategist_agent correctly identified a high-risk, high-reward play by switching to CRAG, predicting Lapras would use its known move Thunderbolt.
 However, the opponent AI made the optimal counter-play by using Surf against the incoming CRAG, leading to a faint.
 This confirms that the AI is capable of predicting switches and choosing the best move to counter the incoming Pokémon, not just the one on the field.
 (Observed Turn 149533, Lorelei's Lapras vs. CRAG).
 - **`auto_switcher` Tool Created:** Developed in Turn 155341 to fully automate the Pokémon switch sequence, improving battle efficiency.